Lab News

 March 2020: The lab was awarded an R21 from the National Institute on Aging.
 In this collaborative project with Jacob Robinson of Rice University, we’ll design, construct, and test microfluidics and automated image analysis systems rotifers, for use in studies of aging and healthspan.
 Excited to develop what we hope will be a great resource for the rotifer and aging research communities.

-2021: Our review paper is out!
-Gribble, K.E.
+January 2021 New Publication: Gribble, K.E.
 2021.
 Brachionus rotifers as a model for investigating dietary and metabolic regulators of aging.
 Nutrition and Healthy Aging 6:1-15.

-2020: Our new publication: Hérnandez, C.M., S.F. van Daalen, H. Caswell, M.G.
-Neubert, K.E.
+June 2020 New Publication: Hérnandez, C.M., S.F. van Daalen, H. Caswell, M.G.
+Neubert, & K.E.
 Gribble.
 2020.
 A demographic and evolutionary analysis of maternal effect senescence.
 Proceedings of the National Academy of Sciences, USA 117(28):16431-16437.

-2020: Our paper on dinoflagellate cyst identity is out: Gurdebeke, P.R., K.N.
+May 2020 New Publication: Gurdebeke, P.R., K.N.
 Mertens, V. Pospelova, K. Matsuoka, Z. Li, K.E.
 Gribble, H. Gu, K. Bogus, H. Gu, H. Vrielinck, S. Louwye.
 2020.
 Taxonomic revision, phylogeny, and cyst wall composition of the dinoflagellate cyst genus Votadinium Reid (Dinophyceae, Peridiniales, Protoperidiniaceae).
 Palynology 44(2):310-335.

 February 2020: The lab was granted an NSF CAREER award!
 We’ll investigate the molecular mechanisms and fitness outcomes of intergenerational maternal age effects and develop research and education opportunities for community college and high school students.